Mateusz837/northwind-sql-analytics/README.md

 ---

 ## Notes
 This project prioritizes analytical clarity and business relevance.
-It is intended as a portfolio demonstration rather than a performance-optimized production system.
+It was designed as a portfolio case study, focusing on demonstrating sound SQL practices, clear logic, and meaningful business insights rather than production-level performance tuning